Asamartino/EthernautChallenges/README.md

 ### Level 11 Elevator:<br/>
 Solidity documentation release 0.6.4 :<br/>
+“Interfaces are similar to abstract contracts, but they cannot have any functions implemented.” p.
+113 “All functions declared in interfaces are implicitly virtual, which means that they can be overridden.
+This does not automatically mean that an overriding function can be overridden again  - this is only possible if the overriding function is marked virtual.” p.
+114 <br/>

+To solve this level we will create a malicious contract that will implement the isLastFloor function.
+Then we will invoke the goTo function from the malicious contract.
+This will ensure that it’s the isLastFloor function from the malicious contract that will be used.<br/>
+The isLastFloor function needs to return false the first time it’s called (to pass the if statement) and true the second time it’s called (to change the boolean top value to true).

 ### Level 12 Privacy:<br/>
 Solidity documentation release 0.6.4 :<br/>
+“Everything that is inside a contract is visible to all observers external to the blockchain.
+Making something private only prevents other contracts from reading or modifying the information, but it will still be visible to the whole world outside of the blockchain.” p.
+90<br/>
+“Statically-sized variables (everything except mapping and dynamically-sized array types) are laid out contiguously in storage starting from position 0.
+Multiple, contiguous items that need less than 32 bytes are packed into a single storage slot if possible [...]”. p.
+123<br/>

+This level is similar to level 8 Vault.
+Remember that all on-chain data are publicly visible (marking them private only makes them inaccessible to other contracts).
+Please have a look at Nicole Zhu’s walkthrough in order to gain more insight on how variables are stored.
+To unlock this contract, we need to use the unlock function with an input equal to bytes16(data[2]) which is the first 16 bytes stored at slot 5 (as seen on the next slide).
+Note that: <br/>
+      * bytes32 takes the same amount of storage as uint256; (2^8)^32 = 2^256.<br/>
+      * in the video I was able to input a bytes32 instead of a bytes16 as expected by the unlock function.
+This might be due to the contract's ABI that truncates the input. <br/>

 ### Level 13 Gatekeeper One :<br/>
 To solve this level we need to call the enter function and pass the conditions of each function modifier.
 To pass: